cornedor/aoc2024/README.md

 If you have nix and direnv installed, you can run `direnv allow` to get all dependencies.
 If you just have nix installed, you can run `nix develop` to get a shell with all dependencies.

-If you do not have nix installed, make sure you have a recent version of gleam and erlang installed.
+If you do not have nix installed, make sure you have a recent version of gleam, erlang and rebar3 installed.

 ## Running